 Brand awareness refers to the percentage of customers who can recall your brand, and it gives your company an edge no matter what industry you’re in.
 You want to make sure that your brand awareness campaign is flexible enough to grow with your company so that you can make changes to it as necessary.
-In today’s post, we’ll take a look at the three objectives you should have for brand awareness for your company.
+In today’s post, we’ll take a look at the three objectives of brand awareness you should have for your company.

 At Source1 Purchasing, we offer the procurement services you need to extend your purchasing power and increase brand awareness.
 We can help you manage your supply chain to better control your expenses and maximize your value through our purchasing power.
 If you are ready to optimize your supply chain and increase your savings, then contact us today to get started with a free supply chain analysis!

 1. Build Customer Awareness

 Whether your brand already enjoys high recognition or you’re just starting out, there are some steps you should take to build and maintain customer awareness.
 Here are several steps that can help build customer awareness of your brand:

 - Use branded packaging

 - Make social work for your brand

 If you’ve ever received a shipment that was shipped in branded packaging, then you might have felt as if you were opening a gift rather than another package.
 It’s important to keep in mind that the product experience doesn’t necessarily begin with first use, but with opening the package.
 Focus on the way that your products are packaged to make sure that they stand out from your competitors’ and enhance your customers’ experience with your brand.